 A great example is the overharvesting of predator species like bass.
 If bass levels in a lake drop significantly due to over-harvesting it’s very likely the prey they feed on (like bluegill) will raise significantly.
 This sounds great for bluegill and bluegill fisherman, but it actually isn’t.

 Bluegill feed on insects, zooplankton, and other smaller organisms.
 The number of bluegill may grow because they aren’t being eaten by bass, but the insects, plankton, etc. are not growing.
-So bluegill end up starving or not growing significantly.
+So bluegill end up starving.
 As they get bigger there just isn’t enough food to sustain them, so they die.
 You end up with a lake overpopulated with small fish no one wants to catch, and nothing grows larger.

 Then all of the species (like humans) that need larger fish to feed on are left starving as well.
 No eagle wants to feed on small bluegill – they want nice big fish to eat.
 So by overharvesting one species of fish you have thrown the whole ecosystem of the lake out of balance and hurt every animal that depends on it.
 And made the fishing awful in the process.